wix-incubator/mobile-crash-course/1-introduction-to-react-native.md

-## `16:20-17:00` - Talk: Intreduction to RemX (with [Nir Yosef](mailto:niryo@wix.com ))
+## `16:20-17:00` - Talk: Introduction to RemX (with [Nir Yosef](mailto:niryo@wix.com ))
 Can we offer you an alternative dataflow to Redux, with less boilerplate and simpler tests?
-We'll intreduce you to RemX, a much more convenient state managment library.
+We'll introduce you to RemX, a much more convenient state management library.

-## `17:00 - 19:00` - Workshop: RemX Dataflow with React Native (TBD)
+## `17:00 - 19:00` - Workshop: RemX Data-flow with React Native (TBD)